What You Need to Know About CPF Contribution Rates in Singapore

 Every working citizen in Singapore is required by law to pay the CPF contribution every month.
 The payment is supposed to be made at the end of every month although there is a 12-day grace period.
 Employers in Singapore are obligated to deduct the CPF contributions for their employees.
 This especially applies to those working in the formal sector, and the amount is deducted automatically from their salaries.
 It is, however, worth noting that self-employed people do not have to contribute anything to the CPF.

 The age of the employees determines CPF rates.
 For example, those under 55-years-old pay 17% of their monthly income while employers pay 20%.
-Below is a chart that demonstrates the rates paid by the contributors both employee and employer.

 Note that the CPF rates are subject to change by the government although the above are the currently prevailing rates.
 The CPF payment system is structured such that both employer and employee make contributions.
 This means that employers also contribute to their employees’ CPF.